thephpleague/flysystem-cached-adapter/README.md

 # Flysystem Cache Adapter

-This adapter is a decorator that caches file metadata to improve performance.
+A PSR-6 compliant adapter decorator for Flysystem v3 that caches file metadata to improve performance.

 ## Why this library?